Solex (manufacturer)

-Solex is a brand name owned by a subsidiary of Italian automotive parts manufacturer, Magneti Marelli.
-The original Solex company was French-owned and produced carburetors and gasoline powered bicycles.
+Solex was a French manufacturer of carburetors and gasoline powered bicycles.

 Solex carburetors were used by many European automotive companies including Rolls-Royce Motors, Land Rover, Mercedes-Benz, Volkswagen, and Porsche, and were also licensed to Japanese maker Mikuni.
 However, they are no longer made by any derivation of the original French firm.

 The company discontinued operations in France in 1988.
 Starting in 1992, it underwent a series of acquisitions and name changes.
 When ownership fell under the Magneti Marelli umbrella, production shifted to China and Hungary.
 Production in Hungary was discontinued in 2002, and then resumed in France in 2005 with a line of gasoline and electric-powered bikes and mopeds being sold, as of 2021, under the VéloSoleX name as part of the EasyBike Group.

 History

 The Solex company was founded by Marcel Mennesson and Maurice Goudard to manufacture vehicle radiators.
 These were fitted to several makes of early cars including Delaunay-Belleville and buses of the Paris General Omnibus company.

 After World War I, the radiator business went into decline and the company bought the rights to the carburetor patents of Jouffret and Renée and named them Solex after their business.

 The Solex brand is now owned by Magneti Marelli.
 The original Solex company changed its name in 1994 to Magneti Marelli France and on May 31, 2001, Magneti Marelli France partially bought its assets (including the trademark SOLEX) from Magneti Marelli Motopropulsion France S.A.S.